NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 });
 ```

-There are two problems with this approach:
+However, there are two problems with this approach:

 - If you have to deploy many contracts, your tests will be slower because each one has to send multiple transactions as part of its setup.
 - Sharing the variables like this between the `beforeEach` hook and your tests is ugly and error-prone.